 Patients with Peutz-Jeghers syndrome have an increased prevalence of adenomas within the gallbladder.

-Features of cholesterol polyp include 8:
+General features of polyps include 8:

 - small size

-- echogenicity varies with size
+- echogenicity varies with the size

 - small polyps are echogenic but non-shadowing